Parque de la Ciudad: The park since its opening

 Mayor Mauricio Macri and Vice-Mayor María Eugenia Vidal tour the park after its partial reopening in 2010.

 The park struggled with setbacks from before its opening, The 1980 bankruptcy of the chief stockholder in Interama, Banco Sidesa, delayed the inaugural.
 Interama's estimated US$100 million in bad debts prompted the administration of Mayor Julio César Saguier to revoke the lease, and sue Interama, upon the 1983 return of democracy.
 The park was then renamed as the Parque de la Ciudad (City Park) in December of that year.

 The park itself failed to attract the 15 million yearly visitors projected by the city.
 Annual attendance reached 1.1 million in 1985, and declined afterward.
 The addition of an IMAX cinema was later planned, but was ultimately canceled.
 The park's deteriorating condition led to its closure by Mayor Aníbal Ibarra in October 2003, and though it was reopened three years later, ongoing safety concerns led to its renewed closure in March 2008 by Mayor Mauricio Macri.
 Years of litigation culminated in November 2000 in a US$2 billion ruling in favor of Interama and against the city for a breach of contract stemming from the 1983 lease rescission.
 Appeals filed by the city ultimately resulted in the ruling's reversal in 2007, however.

 The park was reopened for the nation's Bicentennial in May 2010; amid ongoing refurbishment and replacement of inoperable rides, the reopening included the addition of a cultural center and art gallery.
-Mayor Macri later established the 180,000 m^{2} (1.9 million ft²) Ciudad del Rock (Rock City) on the grounds of the former amusement park in 2013; the venue was built to host events organized by Quilmes Rock estimated to draw over 50,000 spectators.
+Mayor Macri later established the 180,000 m^{2} (1.9 million ft^{2}) Ciudad del Rock (Rock City) on the grounds of the former amusement park in 2013; the venue was built to host events organized by Quilmes Rock estimated to draw over 50,000 spectators.
 The project drew criticism from Villa Lugano-area Congressman Alejandro Bodart, who pointed to Macri's decision to collect below-market user fees from Quilmes Rock (180,000 pesos - US$31,000 - per event) as well as the mayor's plan to dismantle the park's abandoned rides.

 The defunct amusement park was chosen by city authorities to serve as the main location for the 2018 Summer Youth Olympics.
 The bidding process was thus announced on March 27, 2014, for the construction an olympic village with 1,440 apartments to house athletes and staff, as well as numerous venues for the games themselves, including the Predio Ferial Olímpico.
 Afterwards, the apartments were dismantled and moved to be used for social housing.

 By 2019, the site became an open green space with diverse flora and fauna.
 It is used as a general outdoor area by the general public and also by organizations who host concerts and art exhibitions.
 Although most of the rides have been removed, Torre Espacial and Vertigorama are still standing.
 It is served by the Premetro through its Parque de la Ciudad station and by the Metrobus Sur MBT line.